Martica199005/Algorithm-Analysis/README.md

 ● The conjunction (AND) is encoded using the character '^'

+We can observe through these graphs how time necessary to find an interpretation increases (exponentially) as the number of variables and clauses increases.
- Ox on the axis tests (calculated as the product of the number of variables and the number of clauses), and on Oy axis, the associated execution time (determined by the program).
-The chart will not be checked by the checker.
+The plots have on the x axis  the product of the number of variables and the number of clauses, and on the y axis, the associated execution time (determined by the program).
- Besides this, it is also required to measure the execution time of the solvents and their plotting.
- What we want to observe through these graphs is how time necessary to find an interpretation increases (exponentially) as the number of variables and clauses increases.